-According to a recent study by Life Insurance and Market Research Association, only 56% of women have life insurance, compared to 66% of men.
+According to a 2020 study by Life Insurance and Market Research Association, only 47% of women have life insurance, compared to 58% of men.
 And when women are covered by life insurance, the average level of coverage is significantly lower.1 But there’s reason to believe women may need more life insurance than men, not less.

 Here are three reasons more women should consider purchasing a life insurance policy:

 The more your family depends on your income, the more important it is to help protect them with a life insurance policy.
-Women may still be earning less than their male peers on average, but 2017 data showed that 28% of women in heterosexual relationships are the primary breadwinner of the household, a number that has been steadily climbing.2 And 41% of mothers are the sole or primary breadwinners for their families.3
+Women may still be earning less than their male peers on average, but 2020 data showed that 70% of US households rely on women’s salary for financial stability1.
+Overall, 42% of mothers are the sole or primary breadwinners for their families.2

 Even if you aren’t the primary breadwinner, any woman who works should consider protecting her income in the case of death or disability, since the loss of even a supplementary income can cause considerable financial strain for a family.